relizaio/reliza-cli/README.md

 ## 7.1 Use Case: Parse Deployment Templates To Inject Correct Artifacts For GitOps

+*DEPRECATED:* Note, this functionality is now deprecated and replacetags should be used instead where possible (section 7.2 and below).

 This use case was designed specifically for GitOps.
 Imagine that you have GitOps deployment to different environments, i.e. TEST and PRODUCTION but they require different versions of artifacts.
 Reliza Hub would manage the versions but Reliza CLI can be leveraged to retrieve this information and create correct deployment files that can later be pushed to GitOps.

 For a real-life use-case please refer to a working script in [deployment project for Classic Mafia Game Card Shuffle](https://github.com/taleodor/mafia-deployment/blob/master/pull_reliza_push_github_production.sh) while working templates can be found [here](https://github.com/taleodor/mafia-deployment/tree/master/k8s_templates).